Azzamean-zz/the-pantry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 4.4.5 =
+Fixed issues related to Show/Hide Columns not refreshing the grid, Sorting using meta columns not rendering proper results, Search for numeric columns and search value as 0 not working properly, Unable to save '0' value for numeric columns using inline edit along with other important fixes and updates.
+Recommended upgrade.

+= 4.4.4 =
+Compatibility with latest version of WooCommerce, Added filter to disable 'delete permanently' functionality for all dashboards and fixes related to 'show variations' state not getting maintained, Product variations getting displayed even when 'show variations is unchecked', Dashboard showing data even in case of no search results found, Order & Subscription KPI's not getting refreshed in case of no search results along with other important fixes and updates.
+Recommended upgrade.

+= 4.4.3 =
+Compatibility with latest versions of WordPress & WooCommerce and fixes related to 'sale price start date' & 'sale price end date' WooCommerce Product fields not saving values as per site timezone, 'Add Attribute' & 'Remove Attribute' functionality not available in batch update along with other important fixes and updates.
+Recommended upgrade.

 = 4.4.2 =
 Fixed issues related to Delete Records & Duplicate Records Button not working, 'Load More' button not getting displayed in post search in the dashboards, Dashboard not loading due to 'select2' library conflict with other plugins, Name for the 'Nicename' in the Users dashboard changed to 'Nickname' along with other important fixes and updates.
 Recommended upgrade.